-Renowned herbicides such as AstroKerb®, Kerb® Flo 500 and Kerb® Flo 400 contain propyzamide and are the cornerstones of many herbicide programmes.
+Renowned herbicides such as Astrokerb® and Kerb® Flo 500 contain propyzamide and are the cornerstones of many herbicide programmes.
 They are key to controlling grassweeds, especially blackgrass and ryegrass in oilseed rape, and with no known resistance, propyzamide can help manage and reduce the burden of these weeds across the rotation.

-However there is a risk of propyzamide getting into water with heavy rainfall post-application a risk factor.
-Appropriate planning, management and adoption of stewardship practices must be followed to maintain the sustainability of this active ingredient going forward.
+After a heavy rain event there is a risk of propyzamide attached to soil particles getting washed into surface water.
+Appropriate planning, management and adoption of stewardship practices must be followed to mitigate this risk.

 In line with best practice guidance from the Voluntary Initiative, growers are advised to implement simple steps which will help ensure autumn and winter-applied products don’t reach watercourses.

 You can also speak to your agronomist, your local Catchment Sensitive Farming Officer or your local catchment water company officer for advice on managing the reduction of pesticides reaching water.